D-Day Landings marathon

 changing rooms, musical entertainment on the races, buffet of local food, physiotherapy area, technical t-shirts, etc.

-Participants must attach to their registration file a proof of fitness
+Participants must enclose proof of fitness with their registration

 Each participant undertakes